-- a.
-General Expenditure - i.
-Each candidate for any office shall be required to keep accurate, up-to-date records of all campaign receipts and expenditures. - i.
-The term "expenditure" is defined as the fair market value or actual cost, depending on the appropriate circumstance, of all campaign materials used or obtained by any candidate in his/her campaign and any fines incurred by the candidate.
+- (a) Each candidate for any office shall be required to keep accurate, up-to-date records of all campaign receipts and expenditures. - (1) The term "expenditure" is defined as the fair market value or actual cost, depending on the appropriate circumstance, of all campaign materials used or obtained by any candidate in his/her campaign and any fines incurred by the candidate.
+Actual cost is defined as the cost as enumerated on an official sales receipt including the cost of tax at 8.25%.
+Fair market value is defined as the cost available locally to any given student within the Bryan/College Station area.
+Possible prices available over the internet to a student within Bryan/College Station are not considerable when determining fair market value.
+Tax shall not be included in the fair market values assigned assessed by the Election Commission, but it must be applied at a rate of 8.25% on the finance report.